NCAR/DART/docs/pages/Getting_Started.md

 installation:

 > \>\> addpath('path_to_dart/diagnostics/matlab','-BEGIN')
-> \>\> addpath('path_to_dart/documentation/DART_LAB/matlab','-BEGIN')
+> \>\> addpath('path_to_dart/docs/DART_LAB/matlab','-BEGIN')

-It's very convenient to put these it in your *\~/matlab/startup.m* so they get run every time MATLAB starts up.
-DART provides an example `diagnostics/matlab/startup.m` that you can use.
+It's very convenient to put these it in your `startup.m` so they get run every time MATLAB starts up.
+You will have to copy `startup.m` to whatever directory you have specified as your Matlab `userpath`.

+If you don't want the DART environment every time you use Matlab, DART provides an example `diagnostics/matlab/startup.m` that checks to see if you are working in a DART repository and will modify your matlabpath accordingly.
 It is internally documented.
+Again, you will have to copy `diagnostics/matlab/startup.m` to whatever directory you have specified as your Matlab `userpath`.

 <span id="verify" class="anchor"></span> [](#verify)